civicmachines/campaign_disclosures/README.md

 Code and Dataset to replicate the findings of the study:

-Orestis Papakyriakopoulos, Christelle Tessono, Arvind Narayanan, and Mi- hir Kshirsagar.
+Orestis Papakyriakopoulos, Christelle Tessono, Arvind Narayanan, and Mihir Kshirsagar.
 2022.
 How Algorithms Shape the Distribution of Political
 Advertising: Case Studies of Facebook, Google, and TikTok.
 In Proceedings of the 2022 AAAI/ACM Conference on AI, Ethics, and Society (AIES’22), August 1–3, 2022, Oxford, United Kingdom.
 ACM, New York, NY, USA, 15 pages.